 The unaudited condensed consolidated interim financial report for the six months ended 30 June 2022 does not include all of the information required for full annual financial statements and does not comprise statutory accounts within the meaning of section 434 of the Companies Act 2006.
 This report should therefore be read in conjunction with the Group annual report for the year ended 31 December 2021, which is available on the Group's investor website (yugroupplc.com).
 The comparative figures for the year ended 31 December 2021 have been audited.
-The comparative figures for the half year ended 30 June 2022, are unaudited.
+The comparative figures for the half year ended 30 June 2021, and the actual figures for the half year to 30 June 2022, are unaudited.